Bar exams

 Preparing for the Bar Exam

-Upon registration, exam candidates are provided with a reading list and relevant materials.
-Tutorials are offered by the Bar Association in the weeks prior to the exam.
-We do not endorse courses provided by other organisations.
+Upon registration, exam candidates are provided with a reading list and access to the Bar Exam Noticeboard.
 The examination is delivered electronically using ExamSoft software.
-For more information refer to our Information Guide.
+For more information refer to our Information Guide

 Please note, we do not distribute preparatory materials to un-registered candidates.
-However, we are delighted to advise that we are now able to distribute the most recent Bar Exam here for your preparation:

 Passing the Bar Exam